The following is a list of awards we expect to offer at the 2018 Fraser Valley Regional Science Fair.

 To be awarded to an outstanding project that shows the practical application of scientific principles to agriculture.
 Students from Grades 5 to 12 are eligible for the award.

 To be awarded to an outstanding project that demonstrates the creative use of advanced science and technology to enhance vegetable plant productivity and quality.
 Projects eligible for this award include those in the area of biological pest control, irrigation, nutrition, growing media, climate control and mechanics.
-Available to Fraser Valley, Greater Vancouver and South Fraser Regional Science Fairs.
+Available to Fraser Valley, Greater Vancouver and South Fraser Regional Science Fairs only.

 To be awarded to a student(s) in Grades 4 to 12 who creates a project which creatively demonstrates electrical conservation and its environmental, social and economical impacts.